 The financial case for AR automation is well-documented.
 Mid-sized companies deploying intelligent AR suites shave an average of seven days off their DSO and save roughly $440,000 annually.
 That kind of result comes from removing the manual bottlenecks that slow collections down in the first place.

-Here is where automation makes a measurable difference:
+Here are four places where automation makes a measurable difference:

 • Automated payment reminders go out on schedule, so invoices never quietly age past due because someone forgot to follow up.